ninchat/ninchat-js/doc/ninchatclient.md

 ## Session.setTransport(name)

 Force a specific network transport implementation to be used.
-Currently only "longpoll" may be specified.
+Currently only `longpoll` may be specified.

 ### Params: